Stranger960/Skillbox_SearchEngine_cpp/README.md

 It is implementing a search engine *console* program for a company corporate portal, like Google search - based on the *data relevance* evaluation.
 It builds *search indexes*, works with configuration files and invokes a set of tests to validate the solution.
-A *relevance formula* for generating search results is used as the project basis.
+A *relevance formula* (from the project task file above) for generating search results was used as the calculations basis.
-Project was developed in the MS Visual Studio environment.

 ## *** Project structure